Finkenauer's Senate bid faces skepticism after ballot woes

 Finkenauer has a higher national profile in addition to the cable news appearances, in part as a regular spokeswoman on the presidential campaign trail for Joe Biden ahead of the 2020 election.

-But Franken has quietly built a competitive campaign, backed by senior former party officials such as Campbell and former Lieutenant Gov. Sally Pederson.
+But Franken has quietly built a competitive campaign, backed by former party officials such as Campbell and former Lt.
+Gov. Patty Judge.
 Franken, a distant second-place finisher in Iowa’s 2020 Senate primary, also raised more money in the first quarter of 2022 than Finkenauer, and had more money on hand entering the second quarter.
 Franken was also first to begin airing TV ads, which began in April.
 Finkenauer planned to begin advertising next week.

 Though Finkenauer and Franken are a close match on policy, they present strikingly different profiles.

-Note: This story has been corrected to reflect that among the former Democratic officials who are backing Mike Franken is former Lt.
-Gov. Patty Judge, not former Lt.
-Gov. Sally Pederson.